FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

 str
 ---
-Compact human readable pretty printing.
+Compact, human readable pretty printing.
 Useful in interactive Python sessions.
 Example output of ``str(a)``::

   { v_0 * v_1 * w_0 } * dx(<Mesh #-1 with coordinates parameterized by <Lagrange vector element of degree 1 on a triangle: 2 x <CG1 on a triangle>>>[everywhere], {})